+These are the twin key factors in ensuring a better life for people with highly complex needs.
 The Consensus Development Team always works in collaboration with individuals, their families, commissioners and local authorities.
 Our work is about constantly understanding and managing risk.
 When an individual leaves hospital after a long term stay, our aim is to minimise their risk of readmission.
 Offering greater choice and inclusion within the community comes with its own risks.
 But is also comes with huge opportunities, including enabling a person to have an improved quality of life.

 Our Specialist Intervention Team, which includes our Positive Behaviour Intervention Team, acts to minimise risk as well as placement failure.
 They can be deployed at short notice to support any of the individuals and staff teams in our services UK-wide.

 Developing services so people can remain close to their friends, family and local community

 One of the challenges for commissioners in Lancashire has been to identify a provision in the community that can meet the needs of individuals with very complex needs, who are, in the main, being discharged from long-stay hospitals.
 Our new service in Barrowford, Pendle Gardens, is one of the first models of its kind in Lancashire and has been developed as a bespoke service for adult males with learning disabilities and additional complex needs looking to remain in their local area.

 Debbie’s story and her move from a secure hospital into her own home